Banks typically come under financial stress because of: Mismanagement

 Understanding the psychological factors that drive market behaviour can provide a significant edge.
 During banking crises, fear often reaches a fever pitch, driving stock prices well below their intrinsic value.
 By recognizing these moments of extreme pessimism, investors can position themselves to profit when sentiment inevitably shifts.

-The “VIX” or Volatility Index, often called the “fear gauge,” can be a helpful tool.
+The “VIX” or Volatility Index, often called the “fear gauge,” can be helpful.
 Historically, extreme spikes in the VIX have frequently coincided with market bottoms, particularly in the financial sector.
 For instance, during the 2008 crisis, the VIX reached an all-time high of 89.53 on October 24, 2008.
 This period of peak fear presented an excellent buying opportunity for financial stocks, many of which would deliver multi-fold returns in the following years.

 Consider the case of JPMorgan Chase during the 2008 crisis.
 As the stock price formed a double bottom pattern in March 2009, accompanied by increasing volume, technically oriented investors recognized a potential turning point.
 Those who acted on this signal captured the subsequent rally, which saw the stock price more than triple over the next two years.